-But times passed, new technology came to the telephone lines – ADSL, which made it possible to increase both speed and talk on the phone at the same time thanks to the splitter.
+But times passed, new technology came to the telephone lines – ADSL, which made it possible to increase both speeds and talk on the phone at the same time thanks to the splitter.

 3G / 4G modems

 And these are already representatives of a new era, but the names were justified.
-Their first task was to organize a connection to the global network via the SIM card channel and distribute it to USB to a computer or via Wi-Fi to everyone else.
-Those. the minimum functionality is only a connection, this is no longer a router.
+Their first task was to organize a connection to the global network via the SIM card channel and distribute it to USB C Hub to a computer or via Wi-Fi to everyone else.
+Those.
+The minimum functionality is only a connection.
+This is no longer a router.

 The task of the router is to distribute traffic between several devices.
 He usually successfully knows how to connect to the Internet – through his modem, through an external 3G modem, or simply distribute traffic from the provider’s wire.

 The whole trick here – the Internet is already in the wire, and it remains only to redirect it to other devices.
 Initially, the routers worked in a local network of offices and did not touch anyone.
 And now this technology has reached every home.

 Sometimes they look for the difference between a router and a router … Actually, the Router is from English and can be translated as a “router”.
 This is the same device only in different languages)